codsen/codsen/packages/string-remove-widows/README.md

 {
   removeWidowPreventionMeasures: false, // if enabled this function overrides everything else
   convertEntities: true, // encode?
-  language: "html", // encode in what? [html, css, js]
+  targetLanguage: "html", // encode in what? [html, css, js]
   UKPostcodes: false, // replace space in UK postcodes?
   hyphens: true, // replace space with non-breaking space in front of dash
   minWordCount: 4, // if there are less words than this in chunk, skip
-  minCharCount: 50, // if there are less characters than this in chunk, skip
+  minCharCount: 20, // if there are less characters than this in chunk, skip
   ignore: [] // list zero or more templating languages: "jinja", "hugo", "hexo"
   reportProgressFunc: null, // reporting progress function
   reportProgressFuncFrom: 0, // reporting percentages from this number